Diamondbacks vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have put together a 41-26 record in games they were listed as the moneyline favorite (winning 61.2% of those games).
+- The Diamondbacks have a 42-26 record in games they were listed as the moneyline favorite (winning 61.8% of those games).

-- The Diamondbacks have a 64.9% chance to win this game based on the moneyline's implied probability.
+- The implied moneyline probablility for this matchup gives the Diamondbacks a 62.3% chance to win.

-- Arizona has combined with opponents to go over the total 70 times this season for a 70-79-8 record against the over/under.
+- Arizona has had an over/under set by oddsmakers 158 times, and have combined with opponents to go over the total in 70 of those games (70-80-8).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!